Safeguarding training and development

 Please see some options for CPD opportunities below:

-ECC Early Years Safeguarding Forums: Attending the Safeguarding Forums run by the Education Safeguarding Team form part of a Lead (Safeguarding) Practitioners/Childminders CPD and provide an opportunity to speak with other The Lead (Safeguarding) Practitioners/Childminders if the face to face option is chosen.
-Upcoming forum dates and details on how to book can be found on the Essex Online Booking System.
+ECC Early Years Safeguarding Briefings: Attending the Safeguarding briefings run by the Education Safeguarding Team form part of a Lead (Safeguarding) Practitioners/Childminders CPD and provide an opportunity to speak with other The Lead (Safeguarding) Practitioners/Childminders if the face to face option is chosen.
+Upcoming forum dates and details on how to book can be found on the Education Essex Online.

-Training courses: The Education Safeguarding Team 'Safeguarding Briefings' sign-post to various training opportunities from other providers, as well as any subject specific training sessions run by the team.
-Copies of previous briefings can be accessed here and details of up-coming training events can be accessed on the Essex Online Booking System.
+Training courses: The Education Safeguarding Team 'Safeguarding bulletins' sign-post to various training opportunities from other providers, as well as any subject specific training sessions run by the team.
+Copies of previous bulletins can be accessed here and details of up-coming training events can be accessed on the Education Essex Online.